Ventronik/How-To-Present/Readme.md

 <!-- [Gavin Look](https://www.linkedin.com/in/gavinlook/) is a full stack web developer that graduated from the galvanize web developer program speak to me after the presentation to talk about my expereince. -->

 Thank you!

+#### Photo Credits
+- Girl Wearing VR goggle Photo by Samuel Zeller on Unsplash
+- black flat screen computer monitor on brown wooden table Photo by Annie Spratt on Unsplash
+- flat view of cameras beside computer tablet and smartphone Photo by Brooke Lark on Unsplash -
+-